rm511130/Tanzu-Workshop-TKGI/README.md

 NAME                                      CPU(cores)   CPU%   MEMORY(bytes)   MEMORY%
 vm-0c3e6eaf-b5dc-4bd4-7cd6-d5cec23121b8   429m         21%    2488Mi          64%
 ```

+   - The results shown above indicate that 64% of the 4GB of VM Worker Node Memory are being used.
+   - You only have one worker node.
+   - The results also show that 21% of 2 vCPUs (2000m) are being consumed.

 - Let's scale your cluster horizontally by adding an additional K8s worker node: